ryuuji06/keyword-spotting/README.md

 The input speech signal is preprocessed to extract 13 mel-frequency cepstral coefficents (MFCC) for each frame.
 The MFCCs are preferably used in speech recognition tasks because it captures well the distinctions between phonemes and is more compact than a direct usage of the spectrogram.

 In this test, I specifically trained the model to identify the following eight keywords (arbitrarily chosen from publicly available datasets): `house`, `right`, `down`, `left`, `no`, `five`, `one` and `three`.
-Also, there is the token for non-keywords and the additional "null-element" token of the CTC algorithm, totalizing 10 output tokens.
 To train the network, I use a subset of the Google Speech Commands dataset [6] that contains isolated speech data for these keywords, and to train the detection of the keywords within entire spoken sentences, I use the Librispeech dataset [7].

 As the occurences of the keywords in Librispeech is very low, the network is induced to predict non-keywords almost all the time, yielding an undesirable behavior.
 To remedy this issue, I restrict the number of input samples of Librispeech that does not contain any keyword, and create a third dataset: I concatenate multiple speech signals from Speech Commands, keywords or not, to form sequences with multiple occurences of keywords in the same signal sample.
 This additional modification of the dataset improved a lot the prediction performance of the model.

 ## Usage Instructions

 ### (1) Download Datasets

+First, download the datasets you will use to train your model.
+Any dataset can be used, although it is easier to use Google Speech Commands [6] and LibriSpeech [7] (I used the `train-clean-100.tar.gz` subset), because I already implemented functions to read these specific datasets in `functions_datasets.py`.

+Optionally, you can also download a dataset of additional background noise.
+I used MS-SNSD [8] (noise-train) in my tests.

+(This additional noise would intuitively improve the robustness of the detection.
+However, in my tests, it did not improve the evauation metrics, and actually even degraded the online performance I tested with my microphone.)

 ### (2) Convert LibriSpeech Files to WAV